FPavanello/FPavanello.github.io/_pages/about.md

 - My research relates to the relationship between climate change and households’ adaptation strategies.
 Applying micro-econometric methods, I am currently studying the impact of climate change on the residential electricity demand along both the intensive and extensive margin.

-- I am also interested into energy inequality, energy poverty and energy transition, particularly in developing countries.

 - I am also a Research Affiliate at the [Euro-Mediterranean Centre on Climate Change](https://www.cmcc.it/) and at [Ca' Foscari University of Venice](https://www.unive.it/).

 - From late 2021 to early 2022 I was a research intern at the Environment Directorate of the Organization for Economic Co-operation and Development (OECD).
 Using Computable General Equilibrium (CGE) models, I worked on the economic costs of net-zero emissions (NZE) transition by 2050.